ovidiul/cypress-lighthouse-demo/README.md

 # cypress-audit example project

 An example repository showing how to use [cypress-audit](https://github.com/mfrachet/cypress-audit/) to easily integrate lighthouse commands into your Cypress tests.

+More details explaining each part [here](https://applitools.com/blog/using-cypress-google-lighthouse-performance-testing/).

 ## Running the tests